It takes just minutes to transform a few ingredients into luscious homemade mayonnaise.

 If you haven’t tried this before, you will be surprised at how simple it is to make this if you have a food processor, literally less than five minutes from start to finish.
 You can also use a blender, an immersion blender, or you can make this in a bowl with a large wire whip (exercising your arms is a bonus here).

 This is far more delicious than the jarred variety, and contains no added preservatives and stabilizers.
 Use only fresh, local organic eggs, free of cracks, and have them at room temperature.
 I would never use supermarket eggs raw in any preparation.
-If you have a challenged immune system or are pregnant, you might want to use commercially available pasteurized eggs, or you can pasteurize eggs at home; there are dozens of instructions online on how to do this safely.
+If you have a challenged immune system or are pregnant, you might want to pasteurize your fresh eggs at home; there are dozens of instructions online on how to do this safely.

 Homemade mayonnaise is so much more than just a sandwich spread; it is the base for many delicious sauces to grace vegetable, fish, and meat dishes, as well as salads and sides.

 If you are doing this in the food processor:

 In the bowl of your food processor fitted with the steel blade, combine:

 - 2 large local organic egg yolks (you can also use a whole egg and another yolk)

 Kitchen tip: Just in case you never noticed (I know I didn’t for a long time) the insert to your feeding tube on your food processor may have a little tiny hole in the bottom.
 This allows you to let your machine do the drizzling work!
 Just get the processor running, fill the tube, and the oil will slowly drip in.
 Refill the tube as needed.

 Process until this mixture is creamy, then start adding slowly through the feeding tube with insert:

 Add only a couple of tablespoons of the oil at first slowly through the tube, then fill the tube with the oil.
 You will have to refill it at some point.
 The oil will drip through the tiny hole in the processor.